shiyicgzhan/streamforge-ai/README.md

 ### 4.4 Prefetch layer
 A lightweight prefetch engine analyzes expected access patterns and pulls selected objects into a hot cache area before an ML job starts.

+For the full detailed breakdown (including module boundaries and design decisions), see `docs/ARCHITECTURE.md`.

 ## 5. Initial module boundaries

 - `ingestion-service/`